pex-tool/pex/README.rst

 docs are worth acquainting yourself with to better understand how Tox works and how to do more advanced commmands.

-To run a specific test command, look in `tox.ini` for the name and run like this:
+To run a specific environment, identify the name of the environment you'd like to invoke by running ``tox --listenvs-all`, then invoke like this:

 .. code-block::

     $ tox -e style

-Tox allows passthrough arguments, which can be helpful to run specific tests:
+All of our tox environments allow passthrough arguments, which can be helpful to run specific
+tests:

 .. code-block::